 - Points paid to purchase a new home or refinance an existing home

 - Get your tax refund.
-Even if you are below the IRS filing threshold ($12,000 single and $24,000 married filing jointly), you should still file a return especially if federal taxes were withheld and if you are eligible for a refundable tax credit like the Earned Income Tax Credit.
-The IRS reports about $1 billion in unclaimed refunds and more recent data reveals the average unclaimed tax refund is close to $800.
+Even if you are below the IRS filing threshold ($12,400 single and $24,800 married filing jointly), you should still file a tax return especially if federal taxes were withheld and if you are eligible for a refundable tax credit like the Earned Income Tax Credit since you may have a tax refund waiting.
+The IRS reports about $1 billion in unclaimed refunds every year, and more recent data reveals the average unclaimed tax refund is close to $800.

-- If you need help, you can talk to a CPA or Enrolled Agent.
-If you have tax questions you can connect live via one-way video to a TurboTax Live with a CPA or Enrolled Agent with an average 15 years experience and get your tax questions answered from the comfort of home or on the go.
-TurboTax Live CPAs and Enrolled Agents are available in Spanish and English and can review, sign and file your tax return.
+- You can talk to a tax expert from the comfort of home.
+If you have tax questions you can connect live via one-way video to a TurboTax Live tax expert with an average 12 years experience and get your tax questions answered from the comfort of home.
+TurboTax Live tax experts are available in Spanish and English, year round and can even review your tax return.

 What are you waiting for?
 Start filing your taxes today, your refund is waiting!
-By going online to prepare your taxes, you can save time and money and can still talk to a CPA or Enrolled Agent if needed.
+By going online to prepare your taxes, you can save time and money and can still talk to a tax expert if needed.